companionz-hidden/aic-prompt/KYRA_CZT_PROMPT.md

   - `enhance_custom_motion_prompt`: boolean (default: false)
   - `video_title`: string — label for the media library

 **When to use:** Any shot where the character speaks on camera.
-Default to `infinite-talk`.
-Use `heygen-v4` only for endorsement-style, CTA, or welcome videos where HeyGen's avatar motion quality is the goal — not for standard pipeline narration shots.
+Default is `heygen-v4`.
+Only pass `talking_video_model: "infinite-talk"` if the user specifically requests it.

 ## GENERATE HEYGEN VIDEO ACTION